-Most people who keep a compost pile know about the typical things you can add to a compost pile.
-These things may include weeds, food scraps, leaves and grass clippings.
-But what about some of the more unusual things?
+Most people who keep a compost pile know about the typical things you can add to it.
+These things may include weeds, food scraps, leaves, and grass clippings.
+What about some of the more unusual things though?
 Things that may not come out of your garden or your kitchen?
 Things like sawdust.

 Using Sawdust in Compost

 These days, woodworking is a popular pastime (though not as popular as gardening).
 A great many people enjoy putting objects together with their own two hands and enjoy the feeling of accomplishment that comes from taking a pile of wood planks and turning them into something lovely and useful.
 Besides a feeling of pride, the other byproduct of a woodworking hobby is a whole lot of sawdust.
 Since trees are plants and plants make good compost, the logical question is “Can I compost sawdust?”